jemspar/rootstalk_summer2019/content/volume-v-issue-1/my-integrated-life-pt-1.md

 headlines.
 At that point in history, the *Register and Tribune* newspapers WERE the news sources all Iowa (and most of the Midwest) depended upon.

+{{% pullquote %}}Integration is a part of this time in my life: when I was hired as a coffee boy, sports phone desk person and copy runner, I was the only African American on the *Register* editorial staff.{{% /pullquote %}}

 I got off the elevator, turned left twice and walked into a beehive convention in which activity was going off in all directions at once.
 I